The galactic chemical evolution of carbon: Implications for stellar nucleosynthesis: The Multi-zone Model

 To create representative stellar samples to compare with APOGEE, we draw \nsubgiants\ stars from the simulated stellar populations.
 First, we draw a random zone (weighted by the number of observed subgiants in each zone) and then draw a random particle in the zone weighted by the stellar population mass.
 Galactocentric radii are taken from astroNN \citep{leung+bovy19, leung+bovy19b} to derive the number of subgiants in each zone.
 The choice of stellar selection function predominantly affects the metallicity distribution, but leaves abundance trends the same in this model.

 Table~\ref{tab:fiducial_mod} summarizes our yield choices.
 Our solar abundance scale is from \citet{magg+22} with a 0.04 dex gravitational settling correction.
 Also from \citet{magg+22}, we adopt $\Zo = 0.0176$.
 We use the O, Mg, and Fe yields recommended by \citet{david_fe} based on measurements of the mean CCSN Fe yield \citep{rodriguez+21, rodriguez+23} and APOGEE chemical abundances.
 Our AGB N yield is scaled from \citep[eq.
 14]{james+23}, based on the differences in the assumed solar N/O ratio and the median [N/Mg] or [N/O] value of each sample.
-Following \citet{james+23}, we use a $t^{-1.1}$ delay time distribution (DTD) for SN Ia with a minimum delay-time of 150 Myr, based on comparisons of the SN Ia rate as a function of redshift and the cosmic SFR (e.g., \citealt{maoz+mannucci12}).
-We assume $2.2\times10^{-3}$ SN Ia events per unit mass of star formation with a mean $0.355\,\Mo$ of new Fe produced per supernova.
+Based on the finding by \citet{dubay+24} that GCE models favour extended delay-time distributions (DTD), we assume an event rate that is initially constant with a minimum delay time of 40 Myr, which then transitions to a $t^{-1.1}$ time-dependence after 1 Gyr.
+This DTD is similar to \citepos{greggio2005} `WIDE DD' model.
+We assume $1.1\times10^{-3}$ SN Ia events per unit mass of star formation with a mean yield of $0.710\,\Mo$ of newly produced Fe per supernova \citep{david_fe}.
 We use a \citet{kroupa01} initial mass function (IMF).
+A known problem for CCSN yield models is that O tends to be overproduced and Mg underproduced, i.e. the O-Mg problem \citep[e.g.,][]{emily+21}.
+For simplicity, we adopt metallicity-independent values of O and Mg based on the observed APOGEE abundance trends from \citet{david_fe} \citep[see also][]{andrews+17, weinberg+19}.